jieyuanCUHK/DeeperCount/README.md

 ---
 ## System requirements

 The code of DeeperCount runs under Linux (i.e., Centos, https://www.centos.org/) on a 64-bit machine with at least two GPUs.
 It requires Python 2.7, [pip](https://bootstrap.pypa.io/get-pip.py) and several python packages including numpy, scipy, sklearn, matplotlib, cv2, [Keras](https://github.com/keras-team/keras), [Tensorflow](https://github.com/tensorflow/tensorflow) and [imgaug](https://github.com/aleju/imgaug).
 Before running DeeperCount code, these packages should be installed manually.
-To utilize GPUs, [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) should also be installed for NVIDIA GPUs.
+To utilize GPUs, [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) and [cuDNN library](https://developer.nvidia.com/cudnn) should also be installed for NVIDIA GPUs.

 We have tested these code in CentOS Linux release 7.3.1611, Keras 2.1.2, Tensorflow 1.4.0 and CUDA 8.0.61.